labeattie/testpreviewsite/_posts/2022-02-14-drilled-shaft-column-rectangular.md

 categories: engineering
 ---

 This is the first of a type of article I'm calling "Engineering Deep Dive."
-In an engineering deep dive, I'm going to take a structural engineering problem which I found interesting to solve, and painstakingly walk through it step-by-step, showing as much math as I can manage.
-I assume the reader has a working knowledge of structural engineering concepts.
-So my non-engineer friends should read onwards at their own risk!
+In an engineering deep dive, I'm going to take a structural engineering problem which I found interesting to solve, and walk through it step-by-step, showing as much math as I can manage.

-I expect this first engineering deep dive topic to take about three articles, and it will cover the math behind creating a strength capacity calculator for rectangular and circular columns or drilled shafts, which are subjected to both axial load and bending moments (so we will generate a PM diagram).
+I expect this first engineering deep dive topic to take about three articles, and it will cover the math behind creating a strength capacity calculator for rectangular and circular columns or drilled shafts, which are subjected to both axial load and bending moments.
 At the end of the series, an excel file that performs these calculations will be available for download.